AdobeDocs/commerce-webapi/src/pages/rest/modules/catalog/catalog-pricing.md

 ### Get tier prices

-Magento returns all active tier prices for the specified list of `skus`.
+Commerce returns all active tier prices for the specified list of `skus`.

 **Sample Usage:**